David is a classically trained British actor and writer based in London and Los Angeles.

 David’s love for Europe was not left there and he soon after became a veteran of over 20 European commercials, often as the quirky hero for big named brands such as Ford, Heineken, Samsung, not to mention some Polish beer brands that you can’t pronounce.

-His new skills on-camera continued upon returning to the UK and David began getting cast in a variety of award-winning short films such as Cancer Hair , Will You Marry Me? and odd-ball comedy, Zombeef which led him to the Cannes Film Festival in 2010.
+His on-camera skills continued upon returning to the UK and David began getting cast in a variety of award-winning short films such as Cancer Hair , Will You Marry Me? and odd-ball comedy, Zombeef which led him to the Cannes Film Festival in 2010.

 By 2015 David’s nomadic spirit had taken him to Los Angeles where he met his wife-to-be and began developing his first-penned sitcom – Losing My Accent which stars himself and Olivier-nominated actor David Fynn.
 Since moving to to the USA, David has continued to focus on acting for TV and Film and recent credits include co-star roles on TV shows such as Legion , Play by Play, Making History and Criminal Minds, Beyond Borders .

 David is also a professional voice-artist and he uses his excellent array of accents and characters to good use on spots for Virgin Atlantic, Britain’s Got Talent, Cadbury and Nestle.